 On Monday, 31st May 1982 Hadoram Shirihai was taking part in a seabird survey at Eilat.
 At 06:00 he noticed a bird in the distance displaying the typical arching flight of Pterodroma petrels.
 It was heading towards the North Beach from the Jordanian side of the Gulf of Aqaba, eventually settling on the sea among a raft of Cory's and Sooty Shearwaters that were soon dispersed by skuas, after which Hadoram lost sight of it.
 For the most part, the plumage was dark but with a white belly.
 Checking the literature he discovered what he saw was consistent with Atlantic Petrel that breeds on Tristan da Cunha and Gough Island in the South Atlantic.
 At 08:30 he refound the petrel swimming alone about 150 metres off shore and confirmed the identification.
 The only other record for the Western Palearctic was also in the Gulf of Aqaba off Eilat and Aqaba from 18th to 24th April 1989.
+The report of one killed at Dolinky (then part of the Austre Huggarian Empire proving modern day Shovakia) in 1870 has

+Eilat and Aqaba from 18th to 24th April 1989.
 The report of one killed at Dolinky (then part of the Austro-Hungarian Empire, now in modern day Slovakia) in 1870 has not been accepted by the Slovenské Faunistická Komisia (Slovak Rarity Committee).